maui-pss/maui-build/README.md

 You can also read the [quick start](https://www.yoctoproject.org/docs/current/yocto-project-qs/yocto-project-qs.html) guide to learn more about Yocto.

-Install also the following packages installed:
+Install also the following packages:

  * autoconf
  * automake
- * python 2.x
+ * python (2.x version, it must be the default python interpreter)
+ * fontconfig (for fc-cache)

 You also need to build and install *linux-user-chroot* and *ostree*, follow the next sections for more information.